MOVEUAS/Sensor_Code/README.md

 # Sensor Models #

-## ALPHASENSE
+## ALPHASENSE OPC
 **Authors:** Kaleb Nails, Erik Liebergall, Marc Compere
 **Created:** 10/6/2023

 ### Description
 This directory contains code for the ALSPHASENSE air quality sensor.
-The main script, `pm25_SPS30_Senirion_Run.py`, interfaces with the sensor, reads data, and logs it to a CSV file.
+The main script, `OPC_Simple_v2.py`, interfaces with the sensor, reads data, and logs it to a CSV file.

 ### Instructions
 1. Connect the ALSPHASENSE sensor to your system.